What is a Content Edit?

 - obvious verb tense discrepancies

-Substantive Editing - assessing and suggesting ways for shaping an author’s writing to:
+Substantive/Content & Line Edits - assessing and suggesting ways to:

 - organize content